 Helena Attlee with Lev Atlas & Greg Lawson: Fiddler on the Don

 Objects passed down the generations can provide a rich source of stories.
 Travel writer Helena Attlee hit on a particularly interesting example of this when, at a folk concert in Wales, she was struck by the gorgeous tone of a violin being played by someone called Greg.
 It turned out that he had bought it from a man called Lev, who had been told his violin had been made in Cremona (home of the legendary Stradivarius).
 Lev had bought it from a gypsy in the Russian town of Rostov-on-Don in 1980.
 So began Attlee’s quest to discover more, and Lev’s Violin recounts Attlee’s journeys to Cremona, Venice and the Black Sea in a bid to unlock the history of the instrument.
 We are delighted to reunite Attlee with the men who began her story: Greg Lawson teaches at the Royal Conservatoire of Scotland, while Lev Atlas is principal viola with the Scottish Opera Orchestra.
-Today they share the sounds and stories of Lev’s violin in a special event featuring music and discussion, chaired by Allan Little.
+In this event, filmed live at the 2021 Edinburgh International Book Festival, they share the sounds and stories of Lev’s violin in a special event featuring music and discussion, chaired by Allan Little.

 Thursday 27 January